helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 ## Polkadot Asset Hub

 - Asset Hub to Parachain/Relay
-    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
+    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
 It will info about source, destination, assets etc. For reserve transfers, event `xcmpqueue.XcmpMessageSent` would have message hash.

 - Parachain/Relay to Asset Hub
+    - Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event

+## Polkadot Bridge Hub

+- Bridge Hub to Parachain/Relay
+    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
+It will info about source, destination, assets etc. Event `parachainsystem.UpwardMessageSent` would have message hash.

+- Parachain/Relay to Bridge Hub
     - Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event